oneEdoubleD/cardano-node/README.md

 The socket path  must either be specified as an argument (`--socket-path`) or specified in the supplied config file.

 See the [Byron specification](https://hydra.iohk.io/job/Cardano/cardano-ledger-specs/byronLedgerSpec/latest/download-by-type/doc-pdf/ledger-spec) for more deatils on update proposals.

+## Update proposal voting

+You can create a byron update proposal vote with the following:

 # Development